cap-lab/RobotSoftwareSynthesis/README.md

 Two Engineering Kit robots participated in the motivational example, and the IDs of the two robots are <br> EngineeringKit\_1 and EngineeringKit\_2.

+Pre-defined components and generated code from the robot task model generator is located at src/application folder of each generated code folder.

 | Folder name | Explanation |
 | --- | --- |
 | Burger\_[number]\_OpenCR | Code generated for the OpenCR 1.0 board of Burger\_[number]. |